TheMapSmith/openstreetmap-carto/README.md

 Find and replace:
 \n -> [Return]

 \ -> [Deleted]

 .id (TM1) -> # (TM2)

 - -> _	(in source names)

+### Lessons Learned:

+The data order in the data.yml is different from the order in project.mml (reversed)

 These were pretty inconsistent throughout the various SQL queries...